FOR IMMEDIATE RELEASE

 The most severe form of spina bifida, Hudson’s case of myelomeningocele was allowing for an opening in his spine to pull his cerebellum down into the spinal cord, hindering his brain’s ability to form properly and causing nerve damage in his lower extremities.
 Upon hearing the diagnosis, Brooke was given the option to terminate the pregnancy, but according to Chris Strickland that was never even an option.

 That never occurred to her as an option.
 She just wasn’t raised that way.
 We believe that a child is a gift from God.”Chris Strickland

-Especially in Hudson’s case, knowing of his diagnosis and the limitations that a handicap as severe as spina bifida might hinder him with, Strickland said it strengthened his family’s resolve to Light for their grandson to have a chance at life.
+Especially in Hudson’s case, knowing of his diagnosis and the limitations that a handicap as severe as spina bifida might hinder him with, Strickland said it only strengthened his family’s resolve to fight for their grandson to have a chance at life.

-Millions of babies are born with different types of handicaps and that handicap just makes them special.
+Millions of babies are born with different types of handicaps.
 It doesn’t mean you shouldn’t give them a chance at life.
 It just means that you have a very special person that God blessed you with, and the reason He gave that child to you is because He knows you can take care of that child in the best way possible.
 That’s how we look at it.”Chris Strickland

-With the help of family and many friends, Strickland said his daughter was able to raise enough money to cover the costly, out-of-pocket portion of the procedure – exceeding $100,000 – and living expenses that moved Brooke and her husband to Houston in November to be within a 10-minute drive to Texas Children’s Hospital.
+With the help of family and many friends, Strickland said his daughter was able to cover the costly, out-of-pocket portion of the procedure – exceeding $100,000 – and living expenses that moved Brooke and her husband to Houston in November to be within a 10-minute drive to Texas Children’s Hospital.
 There, doctors would be able to perform the highly complex fetoscopic spina bifida surgery.

 It just shows you what love can accomplish,” said Strickland, of the impact his friends have had on providing aid to give Hudson this chance.”Chris Strickland